Viceroy: Africa

+Indian empires

+Magadha Empire

+The viceroy in the Magadha Empire was called Uparaja (lit. vice king).

 Mughal Empire

-The Mughal Empire had a system of administration which involved both official governors appointed from the capital, and local officials (zamindars).
+The Mughal Empire had a system of administration which involved both official governors appointed from the capital, and local feudal lords (zamindars).
 Subahdars were the former, and can be seen as equivalents of viceroys, governing the provinces (subahs) by appointment from the capital.
 Mansabdars were military governors who were also appointed to provincial government, but they were appointed for military rather than civilian government.

-Maratha Empire

-Marathas since the times of Shivaji I sent various representatives to administer the other parts of the empire.
-During, the late Peshwa period, federal houses who administered the other parts gained more prominence such as Holkars of Indore, Scindias of Gwalior, Gaekwads of Baroda and others which caused the empire to become a confederacy.
-All of these federal houses were loyal to the Chhatrapati.

 Ottoman Empire

 The Khedive of Egypt, especially during the reign of Muhammad Ali Pasha (1805–1848).
 This officer established an almost autonomous regime in Egypt, which officially still was under Ottoman rule.
 Although Mehemet Ali/Muhammad Ali used different symbols to mark his independence from the Sublime Porte, he never openly declared himself independent.
 Adopting the title of viceroy was yet another way to walk the thin line between challenging the Sultan's power explicitly and respecting his jurisdiction.
 Muhammad Ali Pasha's grandson, Ismail Pasha, subsequently received the title of Khedive which was almost an equivalent to viceroy.

 Other titles, such as Sharif (as in the Sharifate of Mecca), or Khan (as in the Crimean Khanate or the Khanate of Kazan), denoted hereditary rulers of Ottoman vassal states, under the Sultan's titles of Caliph and Great Khan, respectively.

 Titles such as pasha, beylerbey, bey, and agha denote officials who were, at least nominally, appointed to their positions by the Sublime Porte rather than hereditary privilege.
-Pashas and beylerbeys were appointed to govern provinces called eyalets, until the promulgation of the Vilayet Law in 1867 ended the eyalet system, replacing it with more centrally-controlled vilayets. the beylerbey of the Rumelia Eyalet was the only provincial governor entitled to a seat in the Imperial Council, but only when a matter fell within his jurisdiction.
+Pashas and beylerbeys were appointed to govern provinces called eyalets, until the promulgation of the Vilayet Law in 1867 ended the eyalet system, replacing it with more centrally-controlled vilayets.
+The beylerbey of the Rumelia Eyalet was the only provincial governor entitled to a seat in the Imperial Council, but only when a matter fell within his jurisdiction.